FMCW Radar Interference Mitigation based on the Fractional Fourier Transform: Interference Mitigation using the DFrFT

-Note that within the CFAR detector's window $\boldsymbol{W}_{\hat{\alpha}} \boldsymbol{s} \approx \boldsymbol{W}_{\hat{\alpha}} \boldsymbol{s}_R$ because $\boldsymbol{W}_{\hat{\alpha}}\boldsymbol{s}_I$ being sparse, which we use in \eqref{eq:cfar_p1}.
-We estimate the average power of $\boldsymbol{s}_R$ instead of $\boldsymbol{s}_\mathcal{N}$, which helps us to distinguish between global maxima caused by interferences and objects, as we will explain in Sec. \ref{sec:objs_vs_ints}.
+{Note that in \eqref{eq:unitary_cfar} we utilize the DFrFT's unitary property; furthermore,} within the CFAR detector's window $\boldsymbol{W}_{\hat{\alpha}} \boldsymbol{s} \approx \boldsymbol{W}_{\hat{\alpha}} \boldsymbol{s}_R$ because $\boldsymbol{W}_{\hat{\alpha}}\boldsymbol{s}_I$ being sparse, which we use in \eqref{eq:cfar_p1}.
+We estimate the average power of $\boldsymbol{s}_R$ instead of the noise $\boldsymbol{s}_\mathcal{N}$, which helps us to distinguish between global maxima caused by interferences and objects, as we will explain in Sec. \ref{sec:objs_vs_ints}.
 The estimate $\hat{\sigma}^2$ contains the energy of objects, noise, and other interferences.
-Objects increasing $\hat{\sigma}^2$ are not an issue in practice as they only lead to false negative classifications of interferences that are significantly weaker than these objects.
+Objects increasing $\hat{\sigma}^2$ are not an issue in practice as they only lead to missed detections of interferences that are significantly weaker than these objects.
 To minimize the influence of other interferences on $\hat\sigma^2$ corrupting some regions of $\boldsymbol{W}_{\hat\alpha}\boldsymbol{s}$ (see, for example, Fig. \ref{fig:frfts}a) , we use a least-of CFAR (LO-CFAR) detector, where we compute a separate estimate for either side of $(\boldsymbol{W}_{\hat\alpha}\boldsymbol{s})[\hat{n}]$ and then pick the lower one.
 We also place $G$ guard cells on either side of the global maximum to deal with the imperfect compression of the interference, which is caused by windowing, the anti-aliasing filter, the DFrFT implementation, interferences not crossing the entire receiver bandwidth (as described in Sec. \ref{sec:incomplete}) and the time-discrete nature of $\boldsymbol{s}$.
 These guard cells are excluded from the estimation of the residual signal's average power.
-Note that despite its name, we use the CFAR detector as a \textit{classifier} and not as a \textit{detector} in our application.